dbierer/php-class-notes/php-security-notes-2019.md

 * 8: For more info: https://en.wikipedia.org/wiki/Block_cipher

 ## Insecure Deserialization
-* 1: Maybe don't store such information in a cookie: store someplace else
+* 1: Maybe don't store such information in a cookie: store someplace else (i.e. the Session)
 * 2: Enumerate the strategies and only store the enumeration in the cookie; upon return compare with a whitelist of strategies
 * 3: Create a digital signature or hash of the object to be stored and confirm upon restoration
+* 4: Check to see if `__wakeup()` has been defined, and if so, make sure it doesn't invalidate security measures when object is restored

 ## Command Injection
 * 1: Do you really need to run system(), exec() etc.?
 Maybe another way